Created May 8, 2001, Updated Aug 14, 2016

 26 Let us not become conceited, provoking one another, envying one another.

-My goal in this section was to show how early post-Apostolic writers saw lust and more carefully consider that "lust" really is and is not.
+My goal in this section was to show how early post-Apostolic writers saw lust and more carefully consider wthat "lust" really is and is not.
 And what is that?
 That lust is not the desire, which we all have and need, really, but is the unwillingness to bridle and limit the desire and appetite in harmony with God's laws.
 So while in the case of a man, he is intoxicated with a woman's body and beauty, he does not run off and pursue those things without limit.
 Instead, he conforms to God's will and law and either goes without a woman or he marries a woman and only satisfies his desires thru her and not with just any woman who appeals to his eyes.

-What this does not do, is forbid the engagement of a fantasy of what our impulses might set off by.
+What this does not do, is forbid the engagement of a fantasy of what our impulses might be set off by.
 We can not avoid getting set off.
 God would take the blame for that.
 He made us attracted to the opposite sex.
 But we can relieve the hungers of the flesh by engaging in the manipulation of our own bodies, the genitals in particular.
 No one gets hurt doing this.
-But to engage without restraint, any good looking or appealing partner would be a serious sin.
+But to engage without restraint, with any good looking or appealing partner would be a serious sin.

 What I find odd is that many Christians are more upset with masturbation than they are with fornication.
 They care more about our thoughts than they do about our actions.
 They have lost all sense of proportion and priority.
 This is one of those occasions where we need to reflect more on what lust is and what it is not.
 Masturbation is a wonderful way to relieve sexual desires.
 But to hold it in and let desire build is going to result in disaster.
 Masturbation is relief, protection, and good awareness and respect for not engaging with the opposite sex outside of God's law.

 Put yet another way, wisdom is proved righteous by its works/results.
-We seek to limit regulate sexual desire so that we do not do something stupid and reckless.
+We seek to limit and regulate sexual desire so that we do not do something stupid and reckless.
 And masturbation is a very wise and prudent way to stay within God's law.

 Anyone who can not see this, is not being moved by God's spirit.
 If we ponder and reflect, we should be able to see the impossibility of preventing desire and the wisdom of relieving desire in healthy safe ways.
 God's spirit also grants better wisdom and understand of what God's son was saying about lust.
 Do we seek that out, or do we continue down the road of stupidity and blindness?
 The Spirit always guides us toward wisdom and understanding.
 The Spirit is always reasonable and rational.